redhat-developer/devconsole-git/minishift/README.md

 ```

 #### Creating Custom Resource
-To create Custom Resource, so that operator can start it's functioning, you can use following target:
+To create Custom Resource, so that service can start it's functioning, you can use following target:
 ```bash
 make create-cr
 ```

 #### Creating Resources and Deploying Git Service
-If you are too lazy, we have following target for you to create resources, build container and deploy operator:
+If you are too lazy, we have following target for you to create resources, build container and deploy service:

 ```bash
 make deploy-all